 Once the paperback version exists in KDP, the entry for that book includes a separate set of options for that version.
 The menu there is where you can order author copies and make changes, if needed.

 So far I have moved over three out of my six print titles.
 One thing I thought was better is, KDP let me price the books a couple of bucks cheaper than CreateSpace did.
 Now, this could have been because CS lowered their prices, too, but didn't notify authors they could change prices on existing books, but I thought it was positive.
-It's much harder to compete with traditional publishing in print because you can't undercut them on coast like you can with ebooks.
+It's much harder to compete with traditional publishing in print because you can't undercut them on cost like you can with ebooks.

 Anther advantage is, your print sales (once they are shipped) show up in the same Sales Dashboard bar graph as your Kindle sales.
 Free ebooks "sales" are blue, regular ebook sales are gold, and print sales are gray.
 The Month to Date spreadsheet-style chart has a button to select paperback or ebook format.